'I've found the 8 best shampoos for fine hair to shop in 2025 that'll help boost volume and support healthy growth'

 - Cleansing: It's important for your chosen product to cleanse well enough to help remove any build-up on the scalp.
 As an excess of grease can show more easily on fine hair, so deeply clarifying and removing build-up is an important part of your haircare routine.

-- Consistency: Anything with oils, butter or simply a heavier consistency in general is a huge no-no for very thin and/or fine hair.
-These can weigh down strands and also cause more scalp build-up, which can even impact healthy hair growth.
+- Consistency: Anything with large quantities of rich oils, butters or with a generally heavier consistency is a huge no-no for very thin and/or fine hair.
+These will likely weigh down strands and may leave build-up on the scalp, which can even impact healthy hair growth.

-What ingredients can boost fine hair and thinning hair?
+What ingredients help to boost fine hair and thinning hair?

-A good first step in improving a routine for fine hair is looking at the ingredients of the products in your haircare regime.
+A good first step in improving a routine for fine hair is looking at the ingredients of the products.
 "Specific ingredients, like caffeine, are linked to hair growth and can provide invigorating effects," says Tyler Moore, expert stylist at Live True London.
-"Lighter moisturising ingredients like aloe vera and hyaluronic acid can [also] provide hydration without weighing your hair down."
+"Lighter moisturising ingredients, like aloe vera and hyaluronic acid, can [also] provide hydration without weighing your hair down."

-Leading trichologist Ricardo Vila Nova tells us that there are many volumising products on the market that contain polymers, which build density and texture.
+Leading trichologist Ricardo Vila Nova adds that many volumising products on the market contain polymers, which help to build density and texture.
 But when it comes to rebuilding and strengthening the internal bonds of the hair, he says: "I always suggest products with protein or lactic acid if we’re dealing with fine, dry hair."

-A shampoo containing all the right ingredients for thin hair is helpful, healthy growth also comes from within, says Lauren Marr, artistic colourist at Gielly Green.
+While a shampoo optimised for thin hair is helpful, healthy growth also comes from within, says Lauren Marr, artistic colourist at Gielly Green.
 She suggests a healthy diet that is "high in proteins, leafy greens and vitamins to naturally increase hair volume."

 Tyler Moore is an experienced hair stylist working for Live True Salons in London.